ReDI-School/js-berlin-2019-spring/README.md

 # Spring 2019 Samples

-Here you can find the sample source code for the Spring 2019 [ReDI school](https://www.redi-school.org/) Berlin course.
+Here you can find the sample source code for the Basic Frontent JavaScript Spring 2019 [ReDI school](https://www.redi-school.org/) Berlin course.

 ## Students

-Browse the source code above, or click on [TODO]() to see the code in action.
+Browse the source code above, or click on [https://redi-school.github.io/js-berlin-2019-spring/](https://redi-school.github.io/js-berlin-2019-spring/) to see the code in action.

 ## Teachers